Richard Childress Racing: Car No. 29 history

 In 2007, the No. 29 went full-time and, like the No. 21 several years before, Childress set out to win the owners' championship for a second time without a full-time driver.
 Burton and Scott Wimmer, who had just lost a Cup Series ride due to lack of sponsorship, shared the No. 29 with Holiday Inn sponsoring.
 Burton won five times including the finale at Homestead and Wimmer put together several strong finishes in his time in the car, and Childress had his second Busch Series owners' championship in which no full-time driver raced for the team.

 Holiday Inn signed a multi-year extension near the end of 2007, with Scott Wimmer signing on for 23 races, and Burton filling out the rest.
 The new deal also brought on branding from Holiday Inn Express, which included commercials featuring Burton.
-Burton had two poles, but also had two DNFs and went winless in 13 starts.
-Wimmer, meanwhile had a pole at Bristol and 13 top 10s.
+Burton had two poles, but also had two DNFs and went winless in thirteen starts.
+Wimmer, meanwhile had a pole at Bristol and thirteen top-tens.
 This included a win at Nashville, where he went by teammate Clint Bowyer with 21 laps to go to take the victory.
 Wimmer left the team following the 2008 season.

 The 2009 season saw a change in the driver lineup for the No. 29 team.
 Longtime driver Jeff Burton was joined by Cup teammate and 2008 Nationwide Series Champion Clint Bowyer, as well as up and comer Stephen Leicht.
 Bowyer's championship crew chief Dan Deeringhoff also moved from the No. 2 team over to the 29 for all three drivers.
-After seeing Burton's name on the window of the car during a photoshoot (Burton being the longest-tenured in the 29), the three drivers entered into a competition between each other: whoever could score the most wins in the 17 races between February and July would have their name placed on the car for the remainder of the season, including the other drivers' appearances.
-Burton was set to drive 7 events in the first half of the season, Bowyer in 6 events including the opener at Daytona International Speedway, and Leicht at four standalone events.
-The drivers did not have as much success as anticipated; Bowyer scored the team's only two wins (the 2nd races at both Daytona and Dover), Burton had 10 top 10s but only two top 5s, and Leicht had 6 top 10s in nine total starts with a best finish of 6th (twice).
+After seeing Burton's name on the window of the car during a photoshoot (Burton being the longest-tenured in the 29), the three drivers entered into a competition between each other: whoever could score the most wins in the seventeen races between February and July would have their name placed on the car for the remainder of the season, including the other drivers' appearances.
+Burton was set to drive seven events in the first half of the season, Bowyer in 6 events including the opener at Daytona International Speedway, and Leicht at four standalone events.
+The drivers did not have as much success as anticipated; Bowyer scored the team's only two wins (the second races at both Daytona and Dover), Burton had ten top-tens but only two top-fives, and Leicht had six top-tens in nine total starts with a best finish of sixth (twice).
 Burton also made his 300th career Nationwide Series start at Charlotte Motor Speedway in May.
 After 2009, RCR shut down the team after Holiday Inn pulled its sponsorship.